Scrap metal dealers

 - Any previous refusal for an environmental permit or registration.

 - Any previous revocation of a scrap metal licence.

 - Whether the applicant has demonstrated that there will be adequate procedures to comply with the Act.

 The same considerations also apply to any director or company secretary of a company if the applicant is not an individual.

-The Scrap Metal Dealers Act 2013 introduces the requirement for scrap metal dealers to record information with respect of the receipt and disposal of metal for a period of three years.
+The Scrap Metal Dealers Act 2013 introduces the requirement for scrap metal dealers to record information about the receipt and disposal of metal for a period of three years.

 If a scrap metal dealer receives any scrap metal in the course of a dealer's business, the dealer must record the following information:

-A scrap metal dealer must also keep the following records with respect of the disposal of metal.
-For these purposes metal is disposed of whether or not it is in the same form in which it was received; and whether or not the disposal is to another person; and whether or not the metal is despatched from a site.
+A scrap metal dealer must also keep the following records about the disposal of metal.
+For these purposes, metal is disposed of whether or not it is in the same form in which it was received; and whether or not the disposal is to another person; and whether or not the metal is dispatched from a site.